zailleh/aus_pet_crawler/README.md

 ```
 rails db:create && rails db:migrate && rails db:seed
 ```
+*db:create can be left off for Heroku deployment.*

 ### Services
 This API currently uses a single `ActiveJob` to gather data, called `CrawlJob`.
 This job will run automatically  1 minute after startup and every hour thereafter.